Dym077/goal-mine/README.md

 * A new user will be prompted to create a user name and a password.
 As soon as that is done, the user will be able to log on to the site and start using the features.
 A returning user will already have created a user name and can log in with those credentials.
 The user will also be able to change the password if necessary.

 ### Goals
+- A user will be able to set a new goal with a date attached to it, from the goals dashcard.
+There is also an option to set a status for the goal - if it has been completed or not.
 ### Tasks
+- A task is a smaller chore which can be a part of a bigger goal.
+The task is optional and a user can attach one or more tasks to a goal.
+There is also the option of setting a status to each task.
 ### Calendar
 ### Authorization
 ## Responiveness